wizeline/wize-docs/interview-process/engineers/on-site/README.md

 - a 45-60 minute presentation during which
   - the candidate demonstrates their project, discusses their design and code, _etc_.
   - the team asks questions about and beyond the project

+### Collect Project Materials

+At the end of the day, ask the candidate to provide all project materials (e.g., electronic notes, raw source code, SCCS repositories, presentation materials, etc.).
+Upload them to the candidate's Details as additional documents.

+Do this for all candidates, but this may be particularly valuable for candidates who do not receive an offer during a given process: if they return for further interviews in the future, these materials can be part of a baseline for determining the candidate's improvement.

 ### Debrief